AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 AT&T Unlimited 55+ Plan for Florida Residents

-While currently only available to Florida residents, we hope the plan will expand to other areas soon.
-Like other AT&T unlimited plans, consumers are rewarded for having multiple lines, so the more lines you have, the lower the rates you’ll pay per line.
+This plan is currently only available to Florida residents.
+We were disappointed to see this, as some carriers, such as T-Mobile, offer 55+ plans nationwide.
+Still, if you live in Florida, it’s a great option.
+Like other AT&T unlimited plans, the company rewards consumers for having multiple lines, so the more lines you have, the lower the rates you’ll pay per line.

 Did You Know?

 Did You Know?
 Florida has more retirees than any other state.
-That’s just one of many interesting statistics about seniors worth knowing.
+Check out more interesting statistics about seniors.

 AT&T Unlimited Starter Plan for Non-Florida Residents Who Want an Unlimited Plan

-Maybe the above plan sounds perfect, but there is just one little problem: you don’t live in Florida.
-If you don’t call the Sunshine State home, you can choose a basic unlimited plan and a senior-friendly smartphone.
-While this plan isn’t senior-specific, it still offers unlimited talk, text, and data at a reasonable price.
-Plus, you can apply an extra discount on the plan price if you are an AARP member or a veteran.
+If the above plan sounds perfect, but you don’t live in Florida, don’t worry.
+You can choose a basic unlimited plan and a senior-friendly smartphone regardless of your home state.
+While this plan isn’t senior-specific, it offers unlimited talk, text, and data at a reasonable price.
+Plus, this plan offers great discounts if you are an AARP member or a veteran.

 This plan is priced based on the number of lines on your account.
-For example, with four lines, you can get the AT&T Unlimited Starter plan for as low as $35 per month per line.
-Users will pay $65 per month for a single line before discounts.
-Overall, this plan is best for seniors who use their phones frequently and want to share a phone plan with family and friends.
+For example, with four lines, you can get the AT&T Unlimited Starter plan for as low as $35.99 per month per line.
+Users pay $65.99 per month for a single line before discounts.
+It’s best for seniors who use their phones frequently and want to share a phone plan with family and friends.

 AT&T: One of our top-rated cell phone carriers